Fee Schedules, Studies & Reports

 The City of Chino Hills has been undergoing development since its incorporation.
 In order to finance various public facilities necessitated by new development and to also retire debt incurred to fund infrastructure throughout the City, the City imposes certain fees on new development through the Development Impact Fee (DIF) program.
 The DIF is based upon a Public Facilities Implementation Plan (PFIP) that was prepared in August 1998 by Keyser Marston Associates (KMA) to update certain fees determined by the County of San Bernardino prior to the City's incorporation.

+The Development Impact Fee Program was evaluated and updated in 2014 and again in 2018.
 The PFIP included an update and restructuring of a number of development fees including the Traffic Facilities Fee, the Water Facilities Fee, the Sewer Facilities Fee, the Storm Drain Facilities Fee, the Parks and Recreation Facilities Fee, and General City Facilities Fee, collectively, "Facilities Fees."

-Development Impact Fee Studies
+All Development Impact Fee Studies

 The Development Impact Fee Annual Financial Report is a requirement based on Government Code Section 66006(b), to disclose information regarding receipts and uses of the related development impact fee funds during the fiscal year.
 This report is to be made available to the public within 180 days after the fiscal year end.